RedietMelaku/RedietMelaku/README.md

-# Hi there! 👋 I'm Melak Sisay
+# Hi there! 👋 I'm Rediet Melaku

 ## 👨‍💻 About Me
 I'm a **Full Stack Developer** with a strong passion for building efficient and scalable web applications.
 I specialize in creating dynamic and interactive user interfaces and developing robust backend systems.
 My tech stack includes **React, Node.js, TypeScript, PostgreSQL**, and **Tailwind CSS**, among others.